forestgrape/coronavirus/covid19.md

 ## Recovery and Long Lasting Effects
 [to be done]
 Over 90 % of people are adverse effects free a couple of weeks after a SARS-CoV-2 infection.
-For good health and especially in Covid-19 times a healthy lifestyle with [movement](#movement) helps.
+Regarding athletes, countless have been diagnosed with Covid-19: Many of them competed in professional sports just a few weeks later and - to my knowledge - long-term adverse effects haven't been observed for any athlete.
+Athletes often have good fitness, do regular exercise and eat healthily .
+A healthy lifestyle including [movement](#movement) helps everybody to be in good health.

-For some people a healthy life-style is not enough to recover from Covid-19.
+Nevertheless for some people a healthy life-style is not enough and some experience [long lasting effects](#long-lasting-effects).
+How to better recover in [Literature Recovery](#literature-recovery).

 ### Literature Recovery
 * A recommended read is [Long COVID: A Primer for Family Physicians](#greenhalgh-nov2020) by Greenhalgh and Knight